Eryoneta/nixos-config/config-utils/setup-module/README.md

 - **Tags**:
     - `config.modules.*.tags` accepts a list of tags.
     - `config.includeTags` is a list of included tags.
 Any module with that tag is included.
-    - `config.modules.*.includeTags` lets a module add a tag if it's included.
+    - `config.modules.*.includeTags` lets a module add a tag, if it's included.
     - `config.includedModules` lists all the final included modules.
 It is read-only.
     - This allows a very dinamic way of creating a configuration.
         - Although, I suggest it's best to keep it simple.
 Too many tags can be quite confusing.